Are you stressed by the sight of stretch marks on your belly, hips or thighs? Find out how you can reduce stretch marks during pregnancy right here!

 - Gray or black stretch marks, which usually appear in people who have darker skin, called Striae Nigrae

 - Dark blue/purplish stretch marks, also known as Striae Caerulea

-Stretch marks causes and risk factors
+Stretch marks cause and risk factors

-Stretch marks are generally caused by:
+Stretch marks are generally caused by the following: